9 Attributes for Customer Centric B2B Website Design [Examples]

 5. Tap into Your FAQ’s

-The most frequently asked questions area great source for website content.
-Every time you answer the phone or reply to an email after a customer’s question is an opportunity.
-Collect each one and elaborate on them can help convert your website into a true resource.
+The most frequently asked questions are a great source for website content.
+Every time you answer the phone or reply to an email after a customer’s question is an opportunity to gather new material.
+Collect each question and elaborate on the answers and use them to help convert your website into a true resource.

 Website Frequently Asked Questions are an insight into the minds of your customers.
 These are legitimate expressions of concerns and interests.